aiyumi/aiyumi.github.io/posts/in-the-mood-to-redash.en.md

 .. tags: Games
 .. date: 2015-07-11 15:12:26

 I'd already [talked here on the blog](/en/blog/in-the-mood-to-dash) about my interest in the Rockman DASH series (known as Mega Man Legends in the West), which unfortunately had its third game canceled and left its fans craving for more.
-Capcom hasn't shown any interest in continuing the series, but a few days ago, a light at the end of the tunnel came from somewhere else.
-Comcept, the company founded by Keiji Inafune (Rockman / Mega Man series' creator, who had left Capcom) launched a project to create a series that will become the spiritual successor to DASH/Legends.
-The project is called "RED ASH." <!--more-->
+Capcom hasn't shown any interest in continuing the series, but a few days ago, a light at the end of the tunnel came from somewhere else. <!--teaser_end--> Comcept, the company founded by Keiji Inafune (Rockman / Mega Man series' creator, who had left Capcom) launched a project to create a series that will become the spiritual successor to DASH/Legends.
+The project is called "RED ASH." <!--teaser_end-->

 On July 2nd, 2015, Comcept published a short trailer with a small taste of what was to come.
 The video is below: